11SIX24 Alpha Pro Power

 Alpha Pro Power builds on this tech stack by introducing a key upgrade: it uses 10 mm core cells instead of the 8 mm cells found in the original Power series, giving it more dwell time and softer feel without compromising energy return.

 If you’re wondering about the difference between thermoformed vs non-thermoformed pickleball paddles, this evolution is a great case study: thermoforming isn’t just about stiffness anymore, it’s about balancing comfort, power, and spin predictability.
+If you’ve been hunting for the best thermoformed pickleball paddle under $200, the Alpha Pro Power line deserves a hard look.

 What’s New in the Alpha Pro Power Series?